 Lancaster remains one of the few billing authorities to offer 100% support to working age residents.
 Most of the money has been used to help people who have successfully claimed a reduction in their bill this year through our Council Tax Support scheme 2020/21 and still have something to pay.
 These people have received an additional reduction to their council tax bill.
 If the bill payer was due to pay less than £300 the remaining balance has been reduced to zero.
 This means they will either:

 - have their bill reduced by up to a further £300

-There is no need to apply for this additional support and awards should be posted to individual council tax accounts by the end of August 2020.
-There is no need to apply.
+There is no need to apply for this additional support and awards have been allocated to individual council tax accounts and amended bills have been issued.
 Any money left over will be placed in a reserve for future use in helping households in hardship because of Covid 19.

 Your council tax

 We would like to thank residents who are able to continue to pay their Council Tax as their contribution is helping us maintain essential services.
 If your circumstances have not been affected by the coronavirus, please continue to pay your Council Tax as detailed on your bill.